cbstodd/colinstodd-com-jekyll/technologies.md

 permalink: technologies.html
 description: Technologies I use
 ---
-Below are some of the technologies that I have worked with or continue to work with today.
+Below are some of the technologies that I have worked with, continue to use daily or something I'm learning or intend to learn in the near future.

-If you see something without a  <i class="fad fa-check"></i>, that means I'm currently learning it.